-TV and VCR remote controls.
-Thomson Consumer Electronics first developed its highly successful approach to user-centered design when it developed System Link, an ergonomically oriented remote control that can operate various types of products made by different manufacturers.
-The original Thomson remote control design differed little from the competition's: a rectangular box with rows of small, identical buttons.
-It is the one in the middle of the picture at left ("before").

-Using the company's user-centered design approach, the initial design was replaced with the new ergonomic one, shown on the left in the "after" picture, which, among other things, was easier to grasp, used color-coded, soft-touch rubber buttons in distinctive sizes and shapes, and separated the VCR and TV buttons above and below the keypad.
-When introduced in 1988, this new, ergonomically designed System Link remote control gained the jump on the competition, and Thomson has since sold millions of them.
-As a result of this success, user-centered ergonomic design has become a key aspect of all new Thomson development projects (March, 1994).
+Thompson Consumer Electronics first developed their highly successful approach to usercentered design when they developed "System Link," an ergonomically oriented remote control that can operate various types of products made by different manufacturers.
+The original Thompson remote control design differed little from the competition's: A rectangular box with rows of small, identical buttons.
+It is the one in the middle of the picture[?].
+Using their usercentered design approach, the initial design was replaced with the new ergonomic one, shown on the left in the picture, which, among other things, was easier to grasp, used color-coded, softtouch rubber buttons in distinctive sizes and shapes, and [had] . . . the VCR and TV buttons . . . separated above and below the keypad.
+When introduced in 1988, this new, ergonomically designed "System Link" remote control gained the jump on the competition; and Thompson has since sold literally millions of them.
+As a result of this success, user-centered ergonomic design has become a key aspect of all new Thompson development projects (March, 1994).